flxbe/strider-aws-codedeploy/README.md

 [Strider CD](https://github.com/Strider-CD/strider) server.
 The plugin is published under the MIT license.

+## Requirements
+This plugin uses some of the new ES6-features.
+One should therefore use node v4.x or above.
+This causes an issue on Ubuntu 14.04 LTS, which uses node 0.10.25 as it's standard-version.

 ## Installation
 Navigate to your Strider repository and run: